Board-Folk/A2000BusterTower/README.md

  Currently Untested

- Thanks to Rob Taylor for the original PCB layout, and to LIV2 for working out the PAL Logic and board layout.
+ Thanks to PeepoUK for the original PCB layout, and to LIV2 for working out the PAL Logic and board layout.